-- 35. If a portion of the reported unit or the entirety of a previously reported unit has been qualified as a Generation Capacity Resource or Energy Resource, the installed capacity MWs participating in PJM Markets for the current Planning Period shall also be reported on the Non-Retail BTMG reporting template. - 36.
-If a portion of the reported unit or the entirety of a previously reported unit is currently registered as Pre-Emergency, Emergency, or Economic Load Response, the LSE shall indicate on the Non-Retail BTMG reporting template the installed capacity MWs participating in PJM Markets. - 37.
-The netting capability of a unit reported on the Non-Retail BTMG reporting template shall be the summer rated installed capacity value minus the installed capacity MWs participating in PJM Markets. - 38.
+- 35. If a portion of the reported unit or the entirety of a previously reported unit has been qualified as a Generation Capacity Resource or Energy Resource, the installed capacity MWs participating in PJM Markets for the current Planning Period and expected to be participating in PJM Markets during coincident peak hours (i.e., the MWs are not expected to net against wholesale area load during coincident peak hours) shall also be reported on the Non- Retail BTMG reporting template or in the Capacity Exchange system. - 36.
+If a portion of the reported unit or the entirety of a previously reported unit is currently registered as Pre-Emergency, Emergency, or Economic Load Response and is expected to be participating in PJM Markets (i.e., the MWs are not expected to net against the wholesale area load during coincident peak hours), the LSE shall indicate on the Non-Retail BTMG reporting template or in the Capacity Exchange system the installed capacity MWs participating in PJM Markets. - 37.
+The netting capability of a unit reported on the Non Retail BTMG reporting template shall be the summer rated installed capacity value minus the installed capacity MWs participating in PJM Markets. - 38.
 To assist LSE/EDCs with the completion of the Non-Retail BTMG reporting template, PJM shall post on the pjm website a list of potential Non-Retail BTMG based on EIA-860 data. - 39.
-If there is an update to the data originally submitted in the Non-Retail BTMG reporting template, the LSE/EDC shall submit an updated Non-Retail BTMG reporting template to BTMG@pjm.com within 31 days of the effective date of the change.
-For example, a new or deactivated unit shall be reported to PJM through the submittal of an updated Non-Retail BTMG reporting template within 31 days of the in-service or deactivation date.
-However, a new unit or Capacity Resource that changes status to Non-Retail BTMG shall be reported on an updated Non-Retail BTMG reporting template no later than December 1 in order to comply with business rules #13 through #15 if an adjustment to wholesale area's network service peak load or obligation peak load is requested for next calendar year or delivery year.
-For new units, the LSE/EDC must also include with the updated submittal a copy of a letter from the owner, lessee, or operator of the distribution facilities that indicates permission to use the distribution facilities to transmit energy from the Non-Retail BTMG to the wholesale area load on the distribution system has been granted. - 40.
-PJM shall post aggregate data on the Non-Retail BTMG submitted to PJM in the Non-Retail BTMG reporting templates consistent with the criteria in Manual 33, Section 3: Market Data Postings. - 41.
-Non-Retail BTMG netting is subject to a threshold amount in the determination of network service peak loads and obligation peak loads.
-Non-Retail BTMG netting is not subject to a threshold amount in the determination of actual or scheduled loads used in energy, ancillary services, or administrative fee charges.
-The Non-Retail BTMG threshold is 1,500 MW for calendar year 2006 for network service peak loads and for the 2006/2007 Planning Period for obligation peak loads.
-Each year thereafter, the Non-Retail BTMG threshold will be increased based on PJM RTO load growth.
-PJM RTO load growth will be determined based on the most recent forecasted weather-adjusted coincident summer peak divided by the weather-adjusted coincident peak for the previous summer.
-After applying the load growth factor, the Non-Retail BTMG threshold will be rounded to the nearest whole MW, and that rounded number will be the Non-Retail BTMG threshold for that current calendar year or Planning Period and the base amount for calculating the Non-Retail BTMG threshold for the succeeding calendar year or Planning Period.
+Until the Change Request functionality is released in Capacity Exchange, I fif there is an update needed to the Non-Retail BTMG unit characteristic data in the Capacity Exchange system, originally submitted in the Non Retail BTMG reporting template, the LSE/EDC shall submit a request to CapacityExchangeSupport@pim.com to update specific unit data. submit an updated Non Retail BTMG reporting template to BTMG@pim.com within 31 days of the effective date of the change.
+For example, The reporting of a new or deactivated unit shall be reported to PJM shall occur through the submittal of an updated Non Retail BTMG reporting template within 31 days of the in-service or deactivation date.
+However, a new unit or Capacity Resource that changes status to Non-Retail BTMG shall be reported to PJM on an updated Non Retail BTMG reporting template no later than December 1 October 31 in order to comply with business rules #13 through #15 if an adjustment to wholesale area's network service peak load or obligation peak load is requested for next calendar year or delivery year.
+For new units, the submit to CapacityExchangeSupport@pjm.com with the updated submittal a copy of a letter from the owner, lessee, or operator of the distribution facilities that indicates permission to use the distribution facilities to transmit energy from the Non-Retail BTMG to the wholesale area load on the distribution system has been granted.